rzk-lang/sHoTT/src/simplicial-hott/04a-right-orthogonal.rzk.md

 ### Σ over an intermediate shape

-The only fact that stops these laws from being a direct corollary is that the `Σ`-types appearing in the vertical pasting of the relevant squares (such as `Σ (\ σ : ϕ → A), ( (t : χ) → A [ϕ t ↦ σ t])`) are not literally equal to the corresponding extension types
+The only fact that stops some of these laws from being a direct corollary is that the `Σ`-types appearing in the vertical pasting of the relevant squares (such as `Σ (\ σ : ϕ → A), ( (t : χ) → A [ϕ t ↦ σ t])`) are not literally equal to the corresponding extension types